Lakes, Mountains, and Desert

 Here is our Campsite Review for Quail Creek State Park for the RV Park website for the state park website Quail Creek State Park.

-We left Quail Creek State Park on Friday and made a quick hundred-mile drive to Nellis Air Force Base, which is the place we spent the entire spring due to the virus lockdown.
-The day we left Nellis the temperature peaked at one hundred degrees.
-We got back and the temperature is only in the low nineties.
+We left Quail Creek State Park on Friday and made a quick hundred-mile drive to Nellis Air Force Base, where we spent the entire spring due to the virus lockdown.
+The day we left Nellis, the temperature peaked at one hundred degrees.
+We got back, and the temperature is only in the low nineties.
 I think we arrived in the desert a week too early.

 Loop complete

-You could say we made a loop but that would be a simplification.
+You could say we made a loop, but that would be a simplification.
 Our path was almost to Canada and included Glacier National Park.
-This time visiting Canada sadly wasn’t an option due to the virus containment efforts.
-What we did was see lots of new territory in the states we had already visited.
+Unfortunately, visiting Canada this time wasn’t an option due to the virus containment efforts.
+We saw lots of new territory in the states we had already visited.
 Did we see it all?
 Not even close.

 Lakes, mountains, and deserts always seem to be the theme of our travels.
 This year our focus paid off big, we had a great time seeing great places in the Rockies.
-The remainder of the year won’t include lakes and we will only cross the mountains, but we are going to get a big taste of more deserts.
+The remainder of the year won’t include lakes, and we will only cross the mountains, but we will get a taste of more deserts.

 Stunning Big Sky